nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 Server messages are used by clients to interface with the server.
 In Nicotine+, these messages are defined in slskmessages.py.

 If you want a Soulseek server, check out [Soulfind](https://github.com/seeschloss/soulfind).
-Soulfind is obviously not the exact same the official, proprietary Soulseek server, but it handles the protocol well enough (and can be modified).
+Soulfind is obviously not exactly the same as the official proprietary Soulseek server, but it handles the protocol well enough (and can be modified).

 ### Server Message Format